 There is a demo version of the DAISY Online Delivery web service based on KADOS up and running with sample content at kados.kolibre.org, which resets itself every day at midnight.

 Kolibre KADOS (Kolibre Adaptive DAISY Online Service) is a web service solution based on the established scripting language PHP.
 The open source code is available on GitHub at https://github.com/kolibre/Kolibre-KADOS.

 Learning Ally (Recording for the Blind & Dyslexic)

 Learning Ally (formerly RFB&D) is one of the leading producers of accessible textbooks in the United States.
-Their membership is free for all U.S. students with qualifying disabilities.
-Their recording technologies have kept pace with the times.
 Digital audio technology was introduced to Learning Ally members in the fall of 2002.
-Their AudioPlus® digitally recorded textbooks provide members with unprecedented independence through their extraordinary portability and ability to be navigated by page, chapter or section at the press of a button.
+Their digitally recorded books using VOICEtext technology provide members with unprecedented independence through their extraordinary portability.
+Learning Ally digital books can be navigated by page, chapter or section at the press of a button.

 NLS Talking Books and Braille Program

 The National Library Service for the Blind and Physically Handicapped (NLS) free talking book program was first established by an Act of the U.S. Congress to serve blind adults.
 It was expanded in 1952 to include children.
 In 1962 music materials were added, and since 1966 individuals with other physical disabilities that prevent them from reading standard print are being served.
 Originally there were 19 libraries – today the NLS network includes more than 100 libraries across the nation and in the U.S. territories.
 These libraries distribute reading materials to a readership of more than 900,000.
 The Talking Book and Braille Program is a collaborative arrangement between federal, state, and local libraries.
 Read more about NLS services and digital content playback options on the NLS website.